| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 • Avoid processed foods – eat un-sugared whole and natural foods instead of packaged and sweetened ones.

-• Add color to your plate- The various varieties of fruits and vegetables contain various vitamins and antioxidants in different colors.
+• Add color to your plate- The various varieties & colors of fruits and vegetables contain many vitamins and antioxidants.

-• Control portion sizes- Just because food is healthy does not mean that one will lose weight when he/she eats it in a larger quantity.
+• Control portion sizes- Just because food is healthy, individulals shouldn’t eat it in a larger quantity.

-• Keep hydrated -Water assists in the absorption of nutrients and elimination of toxins.
+• Keep hydrated -Water supports in the absorption of nutrients and elimination of toxins.

-• Eat in between -never skip meals and particularly breakfast, it acts as an initiator to your metabolic rate.
+• Never skip meals and particularly breakfast, it acts as an initiator to your metabolic rate.

-• Take fiber-Rich Foods -Helps digestion and regulates blood sugar
+• Take fiber rich foods -Helps for digestion and regulates blood sugar

-• Balance, don’t restrict -It is fine to eat your favorite foods in moderation, you should not eat a lot of it.
+• Balance, don’t restrict -It is fine to eat your favorite foods in moderation, you should not eat a lot or don’t restrict too much.

-• Get enough sleep- When you do not eat well, it is because of a poor sleep cycle.
+• Get enough sleep- When you are eating well, it may leads to a poor sleep cycle.

 Eating hints to a balanced diet.